Bullets Over Summer: Plot

 Police officers Mike Lai (Francis Ng) and Brian Leung (Louis Koo) are partners and good friends.
 Mike is withdrawn and quiet while Brian is very cynical and is not appreciated by superiors.
 In order to arrest a group of robbers led by Dragon (Joe Lee), Mike and Brian set up a monitoring device in Granny's (Law Lan) apartment.
 At this time, Mike became acquainted with Jennifer (Stephanie Lam), a pregnant woman who was abandoned by her boyfriend.
 Mike, who grew up in an orphanage, expressed his willingness to be the father of Jennifer's child.
 On the other hand, Brian also meets a schoolgirl named Yen (Michelle Saram).
-Not long after, Mike discovers he was infected with a terminal illness and is running out of time.
-Mike makes a trading deal with Dragon where he obtains large sum of money for Jennifer to support herself and her child in the future.
+Not long after, Mike discovers he was suffering from a terminal genetic illness and is running out of time.
+Mike makes a trading deal with Dragon where he obtains a large sum of money for Jennifer to support herself and her child in the future.
 At the same time, he does not forget his responsibilities as a police officer and notifies Brian the whereabouts of Dragon.
 Together, Mike and Brian start a battle against Dragon to take him down.